scipion-em/docs/docs/user/tomography-tutorials.rst

 This tutorial illustrates how to carry out a subtomogram averaging (STA) with a per-particle per-tilt (PPPT) approach using EMAN plugin for Scipion combined with others

- *Guide*: :ref:`Subtomogram Averaging Ribosome with EMAN plugin for Scipion <emantomo-sta-workflow>`
+ *Guide*: :ref:`Subtomogram Averaging Ribosome with EMAN plugin for Scipion <emantomo-sta-workflow>

+..
 Tomography in streaming
+.. ------------------------------------
+..
+This tutorial guide you in a streaming tomography acquisition using Scipion.
+..
+To achieve this goal, we will import the tilts as a movie in SPA, we will align
+.. those with the align protocols of SPA, we will compose the tilt serie and as the
+.. last step we will generate the tomogram.
+All the steps running in streaming ..
+..  *Guide*: :ref:`Tomography in streaming <tomostreaming>`

+Tomography in streaming
 ------------------------------------
-This tutorial guide you in a streaming tomography acquisition using Scipion.
-To achieve this goal, we will import the tilts as a movie in SPA, we will align those with the align protocols of SPA, we will compose the tilt serie and as the last step we will generate the tomogram.
-All the steps running in streaming

- *Guide*: :ref:`Tomography in streaming <tomostreaming>`
+In work.
+Coming soon!